Is This Your Brain on Adventure?

 Anyone who climbs for a long time will eventually have lists of friends and acquaintances who were crippled, maimed or killed while climbing.
 Denali and Everest are particularly notorious among the Seven Summits for annual deaths.
 Aconcagua has many deaths as well, though not being so much in the headlines.
 Do yourself a favor and think, consider where you are on these lists, where you could be, and plan appropriately.

-1 thought on “Is This Your Brain on Adventure?”
+One response to “Is This Your Brain on Adventure?”